lindseyberlin/Revised-Module-3-Project/README.md

-# Pitchfork Reviews Hypothesis Testing Analysis
+# Pitchfork Reviews Hypothesis Testing and Statistical Analysis

 ## Introduction

-The project
+Our project is aimed towards the editorial team at Pitchfork.
+We examine reviews from January 1999 to January 2017 to determine whether ratings are statistically different within different categories - more specifically, we will examine differences in review scores between music genres, between record labels, between music labelled "Best New Music" and between reviewers.
+Our goal is to provide insight on possible biases within their reviews.

 ## Installation